• Skip to main content

 “Your keynote speech ‘Be Strategic or Be Gone’ was entertaining,

-thought provoking and yet practical for a large audience of
+thought-provoking, and yet practical for a large audience of

 senior executives.
 It was exactly what we hoped for and a big hit.”